 The bottom line is that getting an MG should not be the deciding factor in signing with a distributor or sales agent.
 And here’s why.
 First, it’s very tough for sales agents to predict who will buy films.
 If they commit a minimum guarantee of $100k, they MUST be sure the film will make more than that because legitimate expenses are involved.
 And what if the film doesn’t make back the money paid in an MG?
 One too many of those deals, and the sales agent is out of business.

 Don’t Just Focus On Your MG

-Don’t limit your film by saying “I’ll only accept a $100k minimum guarantee.”
-A horror filmmaker approached me once on a film where he said those exact words.
-Our offer was more in the 10k range, to show we had skin in the game.
+Don’t limit your film by saying, “I will only accept a $100k minimum guarantee.”
+A horror filmmaker approached me once in a movie where he said those exact words.
+Our offer was more in the 10k range to show we had skin in the game.
 I told him, “No problem.
-Shop it around, and come back if you don’t get that.”
+Shop it, and come back if you don’t get that.”
 He came back about one year later.
-So now the film was older and less fresh, and as a result the offer was smaller.
+The film was older, less fresh, and a harder sell.

 So be pragmatic and realistic about your goals.
 Remove the thought that you must get an MG.
 My most successful business relationships have come with distributors who paid $0 upfront but worked hard for the film.
 And if you’re interested in learning more about film distribution, check out my film distribution training.